-A gratitude practice couldn’t be easier to start.
-It could be as simple as keeping a blank journal where you record a single item each day you are grateful for—something as big as a promotion at work, or as small as the sudden sunshine of a crisp fall afternoon.
+A gratitude practice is actually simple to start.
+It could be keeping a blank journal where you record a single item each day you are grateful for—something as big as a promotion at work, or as small as the sudden sunshine of a spring afternoon.
 If the written journal is too much, you can make gratitude the last “task” you do before you go to sleep at night, just a little passing thought that can rest for a moment on something that enriches your life.

-See if these 3 prompts I’m reflecting on this week might bring a new breadth and depth to your gratitude experience this Thanksgiving:
+See if these three prompts might bring a new breadth and depth to your gratitude experience:

-1. Choose someone in your life (a family member, friend, neighbor, colleague or favorite waiter!) and ask, “What would this person say they are grateful for in me?”
+1) Choose someone in your life (a family member, friend, neighbor, colleague or the even the person who delivers your packages) and ask, “What would this person say they are grateful for in me?”
 Perhaps you are a support, or you made that person laugh recently, or you always return emails in a timely fashion or greet them in a friendly way.
 See yourself through someone else’s grateful eyes.

 2) Think about your body, and find a part of yourself to be grateful for.
 It could be your legs that carry you through your day, your hands that create and communicate and soothe and love, or it could be the brain you use to learn and share.